 At the same time, network-wide averages are influenced by a small number of high-growth Affiliates.
 When examined individually, the average Affiliate growth rate was 9%, with outcomes varying significantly across the network.

-From 2023 to 2024, Affiliate performance ranged from 150% revenue growth to a 30% decline.
-Eight Affiliates grew more than 20%, including one outlier at 150%, which meaningfully lifted the overall network average.
-For most Affiliates, growth was more moderate.
-Approximately half of the network reported revenue growth between 2% and 12%, representing the typical experience across the system.
+From 2023 to 2024, Affiliate revenue results varied widely.
+Eight Affiliates grew, including one exceptional outlier that meaningfully increased the network average.
+For most Affiliates, growth was more moderate: roughly half reported gains in the 2%–12% range, representing the typical experience across the system.

 Sustaining Operations with Minimal Buffer

 Operating margin reflects day-to-day financial sustainability.
-It shows whether an organization is living within its means and generating the surplus necessary to reinvest, build reserves, and absorb unexpected disruptions.
+It shows whether an organization is living within its means and generating the surplus necessary to reinvest, build reserves, and absorb unexpected shocks.

 Close to break-even margins offer the network minimal buffer to absorb rising costs, economic volatility, or unexpected disruptions without drawing on reserves.